 Implications of Digital Technology in Precision Agriculture

-Collecting and analyzing vast amounts of data generated by wireless sensor networks and IoT networks, including digital photos and additional data from satellites, UAVs, and data fusion.
+Collection and analyzing vast amounts of data generated by wireless sensor networks and IoT networks, including digital photos and additional data from satellites, UAVs, and data fusion.
 There are obstacles to the successful implementation of smart farming with the data now available.
 Potential ways to derive insights from said data include emerging technologies related to data mining and artificial intelligence [41], [43] [42].
 These methods can help quickly and accurately identify trends, find hidden models, and explore larger and more unpredictable amounts of data.
 For a variety of reasons examined below, farming has not placed enough weight on these tactics' capacity for large data analysis.
 To sum up, the majority of the open frameworks that are currently available were created as a result of recent efforts, and their problem is still widely accepted.
 It's possible that many of them are still developing and haven't reached their full potential.
 Large industrial farms (like Monsanto) that use big data in their decision-making processes and have the infrastructure to access data, resources, and—most importantly—finance are well-suited for the majority of these big data applications [48].

 In the poor world, not much is done on tiny farms.
 Big data has the potential to help nonindustrial farms, but in order to achieve these benefits, moral and ethical concerns about funding, availability, and cost must be resolved.